-The City of Hamilton Act, 1999 establishes the general rule in section 11.12 that authorization by the city is necessary to operate a "passenger transportation system" in the city.
-A specific exemption from this requirement is provided for buses operated by a charitable organization.72
+The City of Hamilton Act, 1999 establishes the general rule in section 11.12 that the city may make a by-law requiring authorization to operate a "passenger transportation system" in the city.
+A specific exemption from this requirement is provided for buses operated by a charitable organization.